-Please let us know by letter or email of your intention to include the BSA in your estate plan, and we would be honored to recognize you as a member of the Margaret B. Stillwell Legacy Society now.
+Please let us know by letter or email that you have remembered the Bibliographical Society of America’s Stillwell Legacy Fund in your estate plan and we will be honored to recognize you as a member of the Margaret B. Stillwell Legacy Society.

-Your membership can be acknowledged in your name, or you can join the Stillwell Legacy Society in honor of—or in memory of—someone close to you.
-You can also choose to remain anonymous.
+Your membership can be acknowledged in your name.
+You can also join the Stillwell Legacy Society in honor of—or in memory of—someone close to you.
+Should you wish, you may choose that your membership remain anonymous.

-Margaret B. Stillwell Legacy Society members will be acknowledged, with their permission, in the PBSA Journal and on the BSA website.
+Members of the Margaret B. Stillwell Legacy Society will be acknowledged in the PBSA Journal and on the BSA website, with their permission.
 Legacy Society members will also be invited to our annual donor recognition event, held each year during Bibliography Week.